US spares ally Germany in sanctions for Nord Stream pipeline

-REYKJAVIK, Iceland (AP) — The Biden administration imposed sanctions Wednesday on Russian companies and ships for their work on a European natural gas pipeline opposed by the U.S., but chose not to punish the German company overseeing the project.
+REYKJAVIK, Iceland (AP) — The Biden administration imposed sanctions Wednesday on Russian companies and ships for their work on a European natural gas pipeline adamantly opposed by the U.S., but President Joe Biden angered many Democratic and Republican lawmakers by opting not to punish the German company overseeing the project.

-The decision to spare the German company and its CEO for their involvement in the Nord Stream 2 project, made public in a report to Congress, comes as President Joe Biden looks to mend relations with a key ally that were unsettled during the Trump administration.

-But the decision not to penalize the German company angered Democratic and Republican lawmakers alike, along with other critics of Nord Stream 2 who hoped to stop the project by targeting the company and its top executive.
-The pipeline is 95% complete although construction has not yet begun on its final leg in German waters.
+Waiving penalties regarding ally German in the Nord Stream 2 project was “in line with our commitment to strengthen our Transatlantic relationships as a matter of national security,” Secretary of State Antony Blinken said in a statement.

-The U.S. has long opposed the pipeline, which would bring natural gas from Russia to Germany.
-It argues the pipeline threatens European energy security and poses risks to Ukraine and Poland in bypassing both countries.
+The U.S. has battled for years to block the pipeline, now 95% complete, though construction has not yet started on its German leg.
+The pipeline will carry natural gas from Russia to Germany, increasing Russia's leverage as a vital energy supplier in Europe.
+The U.S. argues that the pipeline threatens European energy security, heightens Russia's influence and poses risks to Ukraine and Poland in bypassing both countries.

-Sen. Jeanne Shaheen, a senior member of the Senate Foreign Relations Committee, said that Nord Stream 2 “poses a threat to U.S. security interests” and the stability of regional allies.

-“I’ve made it clear to the Biden administration from day one that every effort should be made to prevent completion of the Nord Stream 2 pipeline," said Shaheen, a New Hampshire Democrat.

-Sen. Joni Ernst, an Iowa Republican, said the decision would “enable Russia.”
+Critics of the pipeline had hoped to stop it by targeting the German company and its top executive.

-Sen. Bob Menendez, a New Jersey Democrat and chairman of the Senate Foreign Relations Committee, also said he opposed Biden’s decision not to sanction the German company.
+Sen. Bob Menendez, a New Jersey Democrat and chair of the Senate Foreign Relations Committee, said he opposed Biden’s waiver for Germany.
+Senior committee member Sen. Jeanne Shaheen, a New Hampshire Democrat, said the pipeline “allows Russia to further spread its malign influence."

-Their meeting was already expected to be contentions amid a sharp deterioration in ties between Washington and Moscow.

-The administration was imposing sanctions on eight Russian ships and companies involved.
-The German company, Nord Stream 2 AG, and its German chief executive also were identified as violating U.S. law.
-But Biden is using presidential authority to waive sanctions on them under a national interest exemption in the legislation.
+“Oh, my God, enable Russia!”
+Sen. Joni Ernst, an Iowa Republican, exclaimed at the decision.
+“Joe Biden, thank you so much for allowing Russia to export their goods,” she said, sarcastically.

+Blinken said the Biden administration would continue to fight the pipeline.
+“Our opposition to the Nord Stream 2 pipeline is unwavering,” he said.

+Biden's administration has emphasized strengthening alliances internationally to deal with foreign policy challenges.
+U.S. relations with Germany were unsettled by President Donald Trump's frequent affronts to Germany and other European allies and Trump's enthusiasm for Russian President Vladimir Putin.

-German Foreign Minister Heiko Maas, who spoke with Blinken by phone about the issue on Tuesday, praised the decision regarding the German interests involved.
+German Foreign Minister Heiko Maas, who spoke with Blinken by phone Tuesday, praised the decision regarding the German interests involved.

 “We perceive this to be a constructive step that we will gladly continue to discuss with our partners in Washington,” Maas told reporters in Berlin on Wednesday.